 As a foreign correspondent, she has written for such venues as The Baltimore Sun and American Journalism Review, reporting from Argentina, India, Nepal, China and Cuba.
 Cavanaugh Simpson earned her BS from the University of Maryland College Park; MA from Hopkins' Writing Seminars, where her thesis was supported by a Goldsmith Research Award from Harvard University's Joan Shorenstein Center; and her MFA in Creative Nonfiction from Goucher College, where she earned the Christine White Award in literary nonfiction in 2018.
 She is also a recipient of the Andrew W. Mellon Foundation Arts Innovation Grant to foster the next generation of scientist essayists, and the Jon Davidoff Scholarship awarded by the Wesleyan Writers Conference.

 J. Cavanaugh Simpson, who has also earned a Johns Hopkins Excellence in Teaching award, is currently at work on a book exploring the evolution of digital culture and counterculture.

-Memberships include the Authors Guild and PEN America.
-Links to a sampling of recent work: IN THE DRIVER'S SEAT: Self-driving cars have the potential to make roads safer.
+Memberships include NASW, the Authors Guild, and PEN America.
+Links to a sampling of recent articles: The Ethics of Self-Driving Cars: autonomous vehicles have the potential to make roads safer.
 But what do we do while they learn from their mistakes? and Are We Flying Solo? both in Johns Hopkins Magazine, and Digital Disabilities in The Washington Post.